-This year, more than 220 authors, panelists, and other participants and more than 150 programs will be taking place throughout the day in the area near the State Capitol, State Library, and Capitol Park Museum in downtown Baton Rouge.
-This is your chance to meet exceptional writers while enjoying book-related activities and presentations.
-And—since this is a Louisiana festival after all—there will be delicious food and live music all day long.
+The festival features more than 200 authors, scholars, poets, and panelists and more than 100 programs and exhibitors throughout the day in the area near the State Capitol, State Library, and Capitol Park Museum in downtown Baton Rouge.
+Each year, the Louisiana Writer Award recognizes an author for their outstanding contributions to Louisiana’s literary and intellectual life.
+This is your chance to meet exceptional writers while enjoying book-related activities and presentations, and get your holiday shopping started with dozens of exhibitors!
+And—since this is a Louisiana festival after all—there is delicious food and live music all day long.